 Four decades later, at the age of 64, Popi retired.
 He and my grandmother sold their Pelham Parkway house—which they moved into after having their third child, my mom—and began splitting their time between Century Village and the Catskills.

-For Popi, there’s a way to do things in life and a way not to do things and in his mind the team he’s fallen in love with follows the former.
+For Popi, there’s a way to do things in life and a way not to do things.
+In his mind the team he’s fallen in love with follows the former.
 “Name me another team that has gotten so many guys to take pay-cuts,” he likes to say.
 “Only them.
 It’s like a family.
 They take care of each other.”

 * * *

 August 6, 2013.
 Popi has now become an erudite basketball fan.
 He can “name”—with his 94-year-old memory there’s “naming” and naming; sometime Rajon Rondo turns into “That guy Rambo”—coaches and give his own scouting reports.
 I’m visiting him in Century Village.
 His dark grey hair is slicked back and he’s wearing a short-sleeve plaid shirt tucked into khaki shorts.
-The high white socks are pulled up like always (maybe he’s a secret Keith Van Horn fan, too).
+The high white socks are pulled up like always (maybe he’s a secret Keith Van Horn fan).
 He’s sitting in his wheelchair.
-On his desk I see Phil Jackson’s latest book, Eleven Rings lying on top of a stack of papers.
-He says he likes it a lot more than Shaquille O’Neal’s biography, which he read last year.
-Next to Jackson’s book is the Miami Heat championship hat that Popi now uses to shield his eyes from the bright Florida sun.
+On his desk I see Phil Jackson’s latest book, Eleven Rings, lying on top of a stack of papers.
+He says he likes more than the Shaquille O’Neal’s biography he read last year.
+Next to Jackson’s book is the black, flat-rimmed Miami Heat championship hat that Popi now uses to shield his eyes from the bright Florida sun.

-Mentally, Popi is as sharp as he ever was.
-At least that’s what my mom tells me.
+Mentally, Popi is as sharp as he ever was, at least that’s what my mom tells me.
 At this moment he’s explaining why he’s worried about the Heat’s chance of “three-peating”—a phrase that he makes sure to inform me was patented by “Pat.”
 He’s also been using his recently developed Internet skills to do some research on Dwayne Wade’s injured knees.
 “I read that he’s been switching between hot and cold on his knee,” Popi says, “so I asked my doctor about that to see if it makes sense.”
-At one point I’m pretty sure he adds that he’s now using that routine on his knees, too.
+I’m pretty sure he adds that he’s now using that routine on his knees as well.

-Later that summer, Pat comes through for Popi again and signs the talented yet troubled Michael Beasley.
+Later that summer Pat comes through for Popi again by signing the talented yet troubled Michael Beasley.
 It’s a move Popi really likes.
-“Thank God Pat had rachmanis (a Yiddish word meaning sympathy) on him,” he says to me one Friday afternoon late that summer.
+“Thank God Pat had rachmanis (a Yiddish word meaning sympathy) on him,” he says to me one Friday afternoon over the phone.
 Throughout the year Popi will ask me why I think Beasley isn’t playing.
-He then goes on a rant about how, in his opinion, the Heat will miss having Keith Askins sitting on the bench.
-Askins was an assistant coach for the team last year but this season will be serving as a team scout, sitting on the bench during games.
+He then goes on a rant about how, in his opinion, the Heat will miss having assistant coach Keith Askins, who is now serving as a team scout, sitting on the bench during games.

 Eight months later the Heat are gearing up for an Eastern Conference Finals rematch with the Indiana Pacers.
 Popi is a little concerned.
 He thinks Miami would have preferred to play the Wizards because they’re so young.
 He also doesn’t like Roy Hibbert because of “that time he hit LeBron in the throat.
-That was a dirty, dirty play,” he says.
+That was a dirty, dirty play.”

 The last time we had an in depth conversation about the Pacers was four month ago, when they were looking like a team that could, come playoff time, possibly be favored in a series against the Heat.
 “You guys picked the Pacers,” he said to me back then, referring to SLAM’s NBA preview issue, “but after watching these games I don’t know.
 That George is a top guy now and that Hibbert is something, but don’t count out LeBron and Erik.”

 “But what about LeBron yelling at Chalmers?”
-I asked him at the time, in jest.
-This conversation was right after ESPN’s cameras caught James and Mario Chalmers getting into a heated altercation on the bench during an early-season game against Indiana.
+I asked him, in jest.
+A few days earlier ESPN’s cameras caught James and Mario Chalmers getting into a heated altercation on the bench during game against Indiana.
 “That whole thing, that’s nothing,” he said.
 “I read a Tweet that LeBron wrote after the game.
 He said he and Chalmers were brothers and that he was wrong.
 That’s why LeBron’s so great.
 He apologized.
 Find me another star who would do that.”

 * * *